wireapp/wire-server/src/how-to/install/planning.rst

     Production installation in High-Availability mode

-If you use a private datacentre (not a cloud provider), the easiest is to have three physical servers, each with one virtual machine for each server component (cassandra, minio, elasticsearch, redis, kubernetes, restund)
+If you use a private datacenter (not a cloud provider), the easiest is to have three physical servers, each with one virtual machine for each server component (cassandra, minio, elasticsearch, redis, kubernetes, restund)